 Rent-up Reserves - Project may include in their Development Cost Schedule funding specifically dedicated to covering operating expenses during the initial period of rent-up.
 NAHTF does not set a minimum amount for this type of reserve.
 However, funding earmarked for Rent-up Reserves should not be retained longer than eighteen (18) months following completion of units.
 Remaining rent-up reserves may be used to fund operating expense reserves.
-The project's plan for Governing Reserves should include a plan for reallocation of the remaining rent-up funds after the first eighteen (18) months.
+The project's plan for Governing Reserves should include a plan for reallocation of the remaining balance of rent-up reserves after the first eighteen (18) months.